Fachhochschule Potsdam: Courses

 As of 2015 the college offers courses in Architecture and Urban Development, Civil Engineering, Design, Information Sciences, Conservation and Restoration, Cultural Work, and Social Services.

 Locations

 The Fachhochschule Potsdam is divided into two locations.
 Most of the courses take place at the Pappelallee Campus in northern Potsdam in the buildings of the former Adolf-Hitler Barracks of the Wehrmacht Infantry Regiment 9.

 The laboratory and workshop buildings that opened in 2003 and the library, theater workshop, and lecture theatres that went into service in 2009 offer opportunities for all fields of study.

-The college house on the Alte Markt, which housed the departments for social services and information sciences, was demolished in 2018 as part of redevelopment project.
+The college house on the Alter Markt, which housed the departments for social services and information sciences, was demolished in 2018 as part of redevelopment project.